Padalda

 Padalda also known as Padalde Bk. is a small village in Shahada Taluka of Nandurbar district, Maharashtra, India.
 Padalda is known for the Shree Murali Manohar Temple.

 Demographics

-Padalda has a population of around 10,000, of which 90% is in agriculture and 10% in small business.
+As of the 2011 Indian census, Padalda has a population of 4,347 people, of whom 2,438 are in Scheduled Tribes.
 Padalda is a spiritually bounded village and a holy place to visit.
 It has 4 temples around the village.
 Among which the most visited temple is the Murali Manohar Temple.